kikiru328/kikiru328.github.io/README.md

-need to finish agp in this weekend.a
+yep..need to finish agp in this weekend.a